grafana/loki/docs/sources/getting-started/logcli.md

       --org-id=""        adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
       --since=1h         Lookback window.
-      --from=FROM        Start looking for labels at this absolute time (inclusive) --to=TO            Stop looking for labels at this absolute time (exclusive)
+      --from=FROM        Start looking for labels at this absolute time (inclusive).
+      --to=TO            Stop looking for labels at this absolute time (exclusive).

 Args:
   [<label>]  The name of the label.